 Framed panels, that is panels surrounded on all four sides (as in this Monterey collection), are made of high grade, veneered plywood.
 In these instances, a solid panel would have the potential to expand and break the frame apart during periods of high humidity.
 The plywood is considerably stronger than solids of equal dimension.
 This includes Case Backs and Drawer Bottoms as well as Sarah Bedroom Collection Case Sides.

-Bed side rails are made with top-grade veneer panels.
+Bed side rails are solid hardwood.

 All Copeland Furniture bed rails are fastened with a simple to use but extremely durable system designed keep the joint firm and rigid for the life of the product.
 Here's how it works: